-W.O.L.F. welcomed Ahote which means “Restless One” in July, 2015 as a companion for Kaileah who lost her loyal consort Drake, in late spring, 2015.
+W.O.L.F. welcomed Ahote which means “Restless One” in July, 2015 as a companion for Kaileah who lost her loyal consort Drake in late spring of 2015.

 Not much is known about Ahote’s early life.
 He was adopted by a military couple in Texas, presumably from a breeder.
 The couple moved to Washington State and was living in an apartment that was totally inadequate for a young wolf dog.
 The family was desperate to find a new home for Ahote and they advertised him on Craig’s List.
 A woman, experienced with wolf dogs, saw the ad and knew that it was dangerous to advertise an animal, especially a wolf dog, on Craig’s list.
 Because private ownership of a wolf dog is a huge commitment, the woman knew that an inexperienced owner might be a disaster for Ahote.